Coronavirus survivors may carry 'superhero' antibodies and hope they can help others | CBC News

 A large Canadian trial in development would focus on convalescent plasma given to patients in the hospital, on oxygen but not on a respirator, says Dr. Jeannie Callum, a transfusion medicine physician at Sunnybrook Health Sciences Centre and professor at the University of Toronto.

-The Canadian Blood Service and Hema Quebec are working to find donors, test them and bank plasma to deliver to 40 hospitals and university research teams.
+Canadian Blood Services, which oversees blood banks in all provinces except Quebec, and Héma-Québec, the provincial blood bank in Quebec, are working to find donors, test them and bank plasma to deliver to 40 hospitals and university research teams.

 Donors would likely initially come from Ontario and Quebec, where there is the most number of cases.